developer239/redux-react-native-wix-navigation-v2-with-auth/README.md

 1. Install node_modules: `yarn install`
 2. Link native libraries: `react-native link`
+3. If you have MacOS Mojave or newer then you have to set legacy build system in `File -> Project Settings -> Build System`

 If you have any problems with building your application, please, look at FAQ section of this README or create an issue on github.